 Upgrades: As mentioned, above, the Pieps app lets you update the Micro's firmware using a smartphone.

 Battery Status: As with the DSP Sport/Pro, the battery status is displayed as an icon that is either empty, 1/3, 2/3, or full.
 We strongly prefer displaying the battery status as a percentage as per the older DSP transceivers.
 The user's manual says that when the Micro displays 1/3 charged, it can transmit from between 20 and 100 hours—that seems like a ridiculously imprecise range.

 Comfort: The Pieps Micro is small and light—no doubt about it.
 The unit itself is ~30% smaller than the already tiny Tracker3 and ~60% smaller than the Pieps Sport.
 Including the weight of the harness, the Micro is ~33% lighter than the Tracker3 and ~40% lighter than the Pieps Sport.

 The Pieps Micro snaps into a unique skeletal-like bracket rather than using a more traditional pouch-style harness.
 This results in a light harness, but it also makes it a little difficult to extract the transceiver (one of my smaller ski partners couldn't remove the Micro from its bracket without practice and a struggle).
 The skeletal frame has a double-headed arrow that implies you can rotate it in either direction to remove it from the bracket, but it reality the transceiver must be rotated clockwise to be installed and counterclockwise to be extracted.

-As with the Pieps Sport and Pro, the Micro's leash extends on an elastic cord.
+As with the Pieps DSP Sport and DSP Pro, the Micro's leash extends on an elastic cord.